 8. Put the candy in a container, separating each layer of candy with wax paper.
 Refrigerate until you’re ready to serve.

 There’s a traditional kids song about gumdrops with this great line: "If all the raindrops were lemon drops and gumdrops".
 You can find the lyrics to If All the Raindrops with some videos at the link.

 P.S.
 Later I made yummy Anisette Gumdrops for adults.
 Check out the recipe at the link.

 This article was posted on Wednesday, December 12th, 2012 at 4:46 pm and is filed under Candy, Christmas, Christmas Recipes, Countries & Cultures, Desserts, England, Germany, Holiday Recipes, Holidays Around the World, Recipe for Gumdrops, Recipes of the World, Russia, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply